-Fetch is one of the best high energy games to include in your dog’s workout.
+Fetch is one of the best high-energy games to include in your dog’s workout.
 Short games of fetch can be maximized when you use the ChuckIt!
 Classic Ball Launcher.
-This lightweight and durable accessory can send your dogs favourite ball two to three times further, giving your dog a fun and satisfying cardio workout.
+This lightweight and durable accessory can send your dog's favourite ball two to three times further, giving your dog a fun and satisfying cardio workout.

 Frisbees are a great alternative the boring old tennis balls.
-The West Paw Zisc is build tough but made of flexible material making it safer for your dog’s teeth.
+The West Paw Zisc is built tough but made of flexible material making it safer for your dog’s teeth.
 Made from 100% recyclable material and backed by a 100% tough guarantee, the Zisc is a great addition to your dog’s exercise routine.

-It also floats, so you can take it to the lake and get your dog some wataerobics, and they even offer a glow in the dark version to accommodate evening playtime.
+It also floats, so you can take it to the lake and get your dog some wataerobics, and they even offer a glow-in-the-dark version to accommodate evening playtime.

 Backyard playtime is an excellent way to keep your dog active when you can’t get out and explore nature.
 The Jolly Egg is not a ball, and it’s not a chew toy.
 This oblong, hard-shelled toy is meant for chasing, nudging, kicking, rolling.
 Your dog can’t pick it up, but he will have a blast trying.

-Tug-o-war is a great way to get both yours and your dog’s blood pumping.
+Tug-o-war is a great way to get both your and your dog’s blood pumping.
 You don’t need a lot of space to play but you do need a durable rope toy, like the Flossy Chew 4 Knot Rope.
 The knots give you both a good grip so you can really test your dog’s strength and stamina.
 The length allows for plenty of space between your fingers and your dog’s powerful jaw.